kevinsantana/PPCA-UnB-Dissertation/README.md

 Everytime a push or a pull request is made, `Build LaTeX document and deploy` action will come on place.
 Building the pdf from tex files and uploading it to the artifact section.

 # Chapters

 ### Chapter 1 - Introduction
-Work in progress.
+Introduces the readers to the fundamental problem of money and its centralization.
+Shows Bitcoin, and cryptocurrency as a solution to the centralized nature of money.
+Define the aims and objectives of the overall research.

+Ultimately, section `Justification` explains the purposes of this dissertation, exposing what can be achieve throughout this research.

 ### Chapter 2 - Definitions of Terms
 Present readers with basic concepts from the cryptocurrency ecosystem.
-Section `Money is Corruptible`, in special, shows the author vision on how society global economy is manipulated through the corruptible nature of money and how `Bitcoin` presents a solution to this corruptible nature.
+Section `Money is Corruptible`, in particular, shows the author's vision of how society's global economy is manipulated through corruptible nature of money and how `Bitcoin` presents a solution to this corruptible nature.

-Finally, section `Market Manipulation` brings critic to flaws on Bitcoin, specially `Spoofing` and `Layering` which are subject of study on this dissertation.
+Finally, section `Market Manipulation` introduces critics to flaws in Bitcoin, especially `Spoofing` and `Layering` which is the subject of study int this dissertation.

 ### Chapter 3 - Related Work
 Work in progress.